GilbertsHub/Images/README.md

   * Designed to fold into a "table tent" to show the image on both sides of the tent.

-  * If you want to change the image this is the file to usr, and what to send me.
+  * If you want to change the image this is the file to use, and what to send me.

   * Beware the "upside down" items are clones of the master regular images.
     ( Any edits to masters are reflected in the corresponding clones.